DreymaR/BigBagKbdTrix/README.md

 TODO/WIP for the BigBag Forum & web content (mostly for DreymaR's use):
 -----------------------------------------------------------------------
 - Alt layout writeup!
-	- Make it the first section under Layers.
+	- Make it the first section under Layers, "Main layer" or so.
 Update other sections to be more layout inclusive.
 	- Move the links to Getreuer's and the AKL beginner's guides there from the links page, or keep both?
 	- Also links to the layout playgrounds, Oxey and Cyanophage?
 Test those out?
 		- https://oxey.dev/playground/index.html
 		-

+	- Figure showcasing some alt layouts as a table of compact ortho images, EPKL-cpt style.
+Smaller size, if possible.
+		- Layouts recommended by the AKL Quickstart guide:  Colemak, Colemak-DH, Semimak, Canary, Gallium, Graphite.
+		- ---"---                   Pascal Getreuer guide:           Colemak-DH,          Canary,          Graphite, APTv3, Sturdy.
+		- Add Dvorak for historical reasons, and we have a 3×3 matrix.
+(Gralmak is saved for later.)
+			- Row 1: Dvorak, Cmk, Cmk-DH
+			- Row 2: Semimak, Canary, APTv3
+			- Row 3: Sturdy, Gallium, Graphite

+	- As this site shows, I've used the Colemak layout for 18 years or so.
+Before that, I used the Dvorak layout for some years.
+		- People tend to spend a lot of time and effort on finding the right layout for them.
+		- While nearly anything beats the proverbial crap out of QWERTY, it isn't easy to navigate the waters of alt layouts.
 	- There's an abundance of newer layouts, keeping less QWERTY similarity and using more metrics than Colemak.
 		- The test of time has shown Colemak to be a well-made layout.
 Lots of work went into its design and testing.
 		- There are only a few of the many newer layouts about which similar claims may be made confidently.
 		- Some think the more metrics the merrier, but at the same time there's still a big need for human assessment.
 	- Differences of priority lead to different ideal choices.
-		- Ease of learning/implementation (Colemak, Tarmak).
+		- Ease of learning/implementation.
+Examples: Colemak, Tarmak, Minimak – but that one's too poorly optimized by far.
 		- Rolls (Cmk/etc) vs alternation (Gra/Gal/etc), ...
 		- To some extent, hardware/software options.
 For instance, standard implementations vs programmable keyboards.
 		- Languages used, and how much of each.
 Example: `J` is very rare in English, but not so in Spanish (frequencies?).